Tirana What to visit

 In fact, this is where you can find the former residence of Enver Hoxha – the lunatic dictator of the Albanian communist regime.

-For one of the best views of the city, you can try climbing to the top of the Sky Tower (warning: in September 2022, this was under renovation and it was not possible to go up).
+For one of the best views of the city, you can try climbing to the top of the Sky Tower (warning: when I visited in September 2022, this was under renovation and it was not possible to go up).

 • Era Blloku (€): Very affordable prices and tasty traditional food.
 We tried the stuffed aubergine and the stuffed cabbage (sarme).